Skip to main content

 Electronic filing is the process of submitting documents to a court or government agency.
 To electronically file a document in Respondent Access Portal, you must first upload the document and then submit it for EOIR staff to review.
 After you upload and submit, you will receive an email informing you whether your document has been accepted or rejected.
 Once your document is accepted, the electronic filing process is complete.

-When you request to download documents in Respondent Access Portal, you will receive a copy of the requested documents to store on your personal computers.
+When you request to download documents in Respondent Access Portal, you will receive a copy of the requested documents to store on your personal computers, cell phones, or other mobile devices.
 Downloaded documents are exact copies of the documents in your official immigration court case file.

 EOIR will notify individuals who are eligible to register for Respondent Access Portal with an official notice sent through the mail.
 EOIR is phasing enrollment for Respondent Access Portal.